 Andrew Luck*, QB, Stanford

-Height: 6-4.
-Weight: 235.
-Projected 40 Time: 4.72.
-Projected Round (2012): First Overall Pick.
-1/9/12: Luck had a standout season, completing 71 percent of his passes for 3,517 yards with 37 touchdowns and 10 interceptions.
+Luck had a standout 2011 season, completing 71 percent of his passes for 3,517 yards with 37 touchdowns and 10 interceptions.
 Three of his interceptions came on tipped passes.
-He has shown good mobility this year and is extremely accurate throwing on the run.
-The cerebral signal caller took over a lot of the play calling for the Cardinal and had fabulous decision-making.
+He showed good mobility this year and was extremely accurate throwing on the run.
+The cerebral signal-caller took over a lot of the play calling for the Cardinal and had fabulous decision making.
 Luck also made a one-handed 13-yard catch this season.
 He has a good arm with excellent accuracy.
 Making Luck's performance even more impressive is he didn't have a good stable of receivers to work with.

 8/18/11: Andrew Luck probably would have been the first pick in the 2011 NFL Draft if he had chosen to leave college.
 Right now, he is the clear favorite to be the top pick in the 2012 NFL Draft.
 Many NFL scouts feel that Luck is one of the most pro-ready quarterback prospects over the past decade.
 Luck will be challenged to meet expectations for this season, but Stanford has talent around him so it won't be a one-man show.